Lireanstar/Entity-aware-Fusion-Medical-Dialogue-Generation/README.md

 This repository contains code and checkpoints for "Distinct but Correct: Generating Diversified and Entity-revised Medical Response".
 #### The more details will be updated soon.
 ## 2021-10-20
-### To add the code of the boost curriculum 5-fold, which is used for finetuning the EFMDG model.
+### To add the code of the boost 5-fold curriculum learning, which is used for finetuning the EFMDG model.
-#### The designing of the 5-fold curriculum learning
+#### The designing of the boost 5-fold curriculum learning
 1. The original pre-trained model (i.e., BertGPT-Entity) is utilized to initialize the parameters of the encoder and decoder, which is fine-tuned with the cleaned online medical dialogues.
 Then, we use the boost strategy to train 4 epochs for a total of 5-fold;